hidwoc/jadu-mart/README.md

   - Once logged in, customers will be able to view their past orders, reorder and leave reviews for each dish
   - Details of a Dish, such as ingredients and flavor profile, can be viewed on a separate details page

-- Enable payments to be made through the app
+- Enable payments to be made hrough the app

 ## Code Showcase